gregwhitaker/gradle-xkcd-plugin/README.md

 ##Usage
 Please see the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.github.gregwhitaker.xkcd) for instructions on including this plugin in your project.

-The plugin provides the custom task, `DownloadComicTask`, that you can configure as follows:
+The plugin provides the custom task, `DownloadComicTask`, that can be configured as follows:

 ###Downloading the Latest Comic